 Author, Legacy of Luna

-At Common Fire we believe the world needs a fundamental shift in how people see the world and how we live in the world.
-We strive to support people and places committed to taking a powerful stand for new ways of being in the world.
-We do this by working in three main areas:
+At Common Fire we believe the world needs a fundamental shift in how people see the world and live in the world.
+We support this cultural transformation by helping create intentional communities where people are committed to leading lives that are joyful, just, and sustainable, from the ground up and the inside out, and to their communities being catalysts for change in the broader society.

 Through 2006 our efforts were focused almost exclusively on our first major project, a housing co-op in New York's Hudson Valley.
 It has been a tremendous success, providing a powerful experience for the people living there and a source of inspiration for the broader community.
-The physical structure itself has drawn significant attention because in early 2007 the US Green Building Council certified it as the highest scoring green building in the Eastern United States, and the second highest scoring in the country.
+The physical structure itself has drawn significant attention because the US Green Building Council certified it as the highest scoring green building in the Eastern United States, and the third highest scoring in the country.